mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 93 - Send me Anything/readme.md

 # Detection

-We can detect this kind of methods when they do different things, asking for the argument *kind*
+We can detect this kind of method when they do different things, asking for the argument *kind*

 # Tags